Synovial sarcoma

 by Bibianna Purgina, MD FRCPC

-What is synovial sarcoma?
+What causes synovial sarcoma?

-How is synovial sarcoma diagnosed?
+How is the diagnosis of synovial sarcoma made?

 synovial sarcoma